aninchat/theasciiconstruct_blog/content/post/junos-part1-the-basics.md

     Extended system ID              : 0
 ```

-The bridge ID is not the same as the root ID, which implies that SW2 is not the root bridge for this STP instance.
+The bridge ID is not the same as the root ID, which implies that SW2 is not the root bridge for this STP instance and the root bridge is the switch with a bridge ID of 4096.02:05:86:71:c1:02.
 All non-root bridges must have a root port, which is the shortest path to the root - for SW2, this is xe-0/0/2, as seen below:

 ```
 root@SW2> show spanning-tree interface